SoonaBritney/Big_Data/README.md

 ## Vine_Review_Analysis: [Vine_Review_Analysis](https://github.com/SoonaBritney/Big_Data/blob/main/Vine_Reviews_Analysis.ipynb)

-Using your knowledge of PySpark, Pandas, or SQL, you’ll determine if there is any bias towards reviews that were written as part of the Vine program.
-For this analysis, you'll determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+Using our knowledge of PySpark, Pandas, or SQL, we determine if there is any bias towards reviews that were written as part of the Vine program.

-    - The analysis does the following:
+For this analysis, I will determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.

+    - In my analysis:
-    - There is a DataFrame or table for the vine_table data using one of three methods - I chose Amazon AWS
+    - There is a DataFrame or table for the vine_table data using one of three methods: I connected to Amazon AWS RDS database via Goodle Corlaboratu pyspark package, and then I reviwed with pgAdmin SQL Suery as well to ensure the accuracy.
-    - The data is filtered to create a DataFrame or table where there are 20 or more total votes (5 pt)
+    - The data is filtered to create a DataFrame or table where there are 20 or more total votes
+    - In vine_table:
+        - Before filtering, there were 4,750,852 records,
+    - (Step 1) filtered with a condition of (total_votes >= 20), which means reviewes who votes aften (more than or equal to 20 times)
-    - The data is filtered to create a DataFrame or table where the percentage of helpful_votes is equal to or greater than 50% (5 pt)
+    - (Step 2) filtered to create a DataFrame or table where the percentage of helpful_votes is equal to or greater than 50% (vote_counte["helpful_votes"]/vote_count["total_votes"]>0.5).
+It means we are targeting the reviwes, who has tendency of postive review ratings
+        - After Step 1 and 2, we created the dataframe, "new_table", which consists only 105,069 record.
-    - The data is filtered to create a DataFrame or table where there is a Vine review (5 pt)
+    - (Step 3) the data filtered to create a DataFrame or table where there is a Vine review (vine == "Y")
-    - The data is filtered to create a DataFrame or table where there isn’t a Vine review (5 pt)
+    - (Step 4) The data is filtered to create a DataFrame where there isn’t a Vine review (vine == "N")
-    - The total number of reviews, the number of 5-star reviews, and the percentage 5-star reviews are calculated for all Vine and non-Vine reviews (15 pt)
+    - (Step 5) The total number of reviews, the number of 5-star reviews, and the percentage 5-star reviews are calculated for all Vine and non-Vine reviews (15 pt)

 **Summary: Determining if the Vine reviews are biased**